sylefeb/Silice/learn-silice/README.md

 > In the first entries, simulated designs run forever, hit CTRL-C to stop them.

+## Troubleshooting

+If you target an actual FPGA for the first time, you may run into trouble with programming the board, e.g. receiving a message like `unable to open ftdi device`.

+Please refer to the [troubleshooting guide](../TROUBLESHOOTING.md) for typical issues under both Linux and Windows.

 ___
 ### T1: a simple blinker